Employee Rights No Fees Unless We Win

 Aside from taking part in harassment himself or herself, it is also unlawful "for an employer... to fail to take all reasonable steps necessary to prevent discrimination and harassment from occurring."
 California Government Code section 12940(k).
 In fact, employers in many situations will still be liable for merely not correcting harassment without a showing that the employers even had actual or constructive knowledge of the harassment taking place.Proving a Racial Harassment Claim

-The test for proving an incident of racial harassment requires the plaintiff to demonstrate:
+The test for proving racial harassment requires the plaintiff to show:

 - He was subjected to unwelcome racial harassment,